scalaz/scalaz/README.md

 in Scala flows from left-to-right, can require fewer type annotations.

 * Syntax is segregated from rest of the library, in a sub-package `scalaz.syntax`.
-* All Scalaz functionality is avaialable *without* using the provided syntax, by directly calling methods on the type class or it's companion object.
+* All Scalaz functionality is available *without* using the provided syntax, by directly calling methods on the type class or it's companion object.
 * Syntax is available *a-la-carte*.
 You can import the syntax for working with a particular type classes where you need it.
 This avoids flooding the autocompletion in your IDE with